 Lockjaw is the loyal pet of the Royal Family of the Inhumans and is one of the strongest cards in Marvel Snap.
 With 2-power and a cost of 3, he’s not much of a threat on his own.
 His ability allows him to swap out any card you play at that location with another card from your deck.
 This seemingly weak ability can be used to great effect, allowing you to swap out weak cards for stronger ones without having spent much energy.
-When used properly, it can help you on your journey to Infinite Rank in Marvel Snap.
-Lockjaw can be unlocked in Pool 3 with a Collection Level of 486 and above.

 The Lockjaw Deck